-• In December of 2018, Standard & Poors, as the result of a review for the bond issuance confirmed the District's rating of AAA with a stable outlook.
+- In December of 2018, Standard & Poors, as the result of a review for the bond issuance confirmed the District's rating of AAA with a stable outlook. - In December 2021, Fitch issued a rating of AA+ with a stable outlook.